harmony-one/h/progress/uladzislau-muraveika.md

+2025-08-14 Thu:

+This week focus was the help for the team with the stream sync:

+For the testnet - it is enabled as server only with further clients enabled on the following week.
+Monitoring is setup and running for the whole network, all nodes added more or equal than 3 streams each, which means we are in good pace now.

+For the devnet- we had 2 instabilities due to issues on the cloud provider side where devnet shard was split in 2 networks one on the N block, the other one on the block N+1.
+Reason - 45% of sign power was isolated in one cloud provider, when the other 55% were able to communicate to each other.
+I've checked that stream sync wasn't the root cause of the issue, after restart all the nodes on N block were able to sync the N+1 block.

+Additionally, I've highlighted to Ghies one problematic RPC which stops to sync with the network and Ghies is analyzing the root cause of this issue.

+For the ops tasks, I've helped Sun to review the current resource usage in AWS and suggested what server can be downgraded by resources and what can be deleted.

+For the monitoring area, I've improved our dashboard for the RPC metrics with 2 new filters - `instance` and `method`.
+We need this to clearly understand what kind of request our RPC serves.
+Additionally, I've covered all 5 RPC endpoints with an uptime robot check for the node sync, previously we didn't have it on each node level.
+It will help us to understand how Harmony RPC nodes are serving traffic to users.

+---

 2025-08-08 Fri:

 This week I was mostly focused on helping consensus team with the stream sync stabilization - installed several updates, reviewed PRs,updated the monitoring dashboard, debug issue with wrong peer_ids on the /dnsaddr/bootstrap.ps.hmny.io.
 We have ended up with [the first stable version](https://github.com/harmony-one/harmony/releases/tag/stream_sync_v1_stable_devnet) for the devnet fully running on stream sync since Monday.